datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 Metadata for Archived Studies Handbook
 **************************************

-Version 1.3
+Version 1.4

 This document describes the metadata for archived studies.
 More precisely, it describes the metadata elements that can be used, and the machine-readable format in which they are specified.
 The schema is deliberately kept simple in order to facilitate quick metadata capturing, even from older studies.
 At the same time, it allows for more detailed information, if available.

 Metadata Elements
 =================

 The metadata for archived studies (MAS) contains only a few elements, most of which are optional.
-The top-level element is a Study.
-This element in turn contains a number of entries, which might themselves be elements.
+There are four top-level elements: study, dataset, publication, and persons.
+These elements contain a number of possible entries, which might themselves be elements.
+Not all elements are mandatory, quite a number of them are in fact optional and don't have to be specified

-There are six high-level elements: study, dataset, person, contributor, publication, and person reference.
 This section gives an overview of the elements in MAS.
-For each sub-element we give the name, whether it is optional, the type of data that it should contain, e.g. text or integer, and optionally an explanation of what it should describe.
+For each element and sub-element we give the name, whether it is optional, the type of data that it should contain, e.g. text or integer, and optionally an explanation of what it should describe.
 So for example:

 - Purpose (optional): text, purpose of study